phenriquels01/countryquest/README.md

 **Important Notes:**
 - Ensure CSV file is in the `root` directory
 - Verify PostgreSQL user has file read permissions
-- For custom data paths, modify the script accordingly
+- The queries.sql file contains the database schema and seed data for initial setup.
+If using a custom data path, update the script accordingly.

 ### 4. Install Dependencies